EasyNetDev/paragon-ufsd-ntfs-driver-porting/README.md

 ## Goals

-The goal of this project is to support kernels 4.15 and newer.
+The goal of this project is to support kernels 4.15 to 4.17.

 ## License